-A step-by step description of the full test procedure is as follows:
+A step-by step description of the test procedure is as follows:

-Step Activity 1 The drill cores were marked where the samples are to be taken.
-2 The samples were cut to the specified length according to markings and the cutting surfaces were grinded.
-3 The tolerances were checked: parallel and perpendicular end surfaces, smooth and straight circumferential surface.
-4 The diameter and height were measured three times each.
-The respectively mean value determines the dimensions that are reported.
-5 The samples were then water saturated according to the method described in SKB MD 160.002, (SKB internal controlling document) and were stored for minimum 7 days in water whereupon the wet density was determined.
-6 Digital photos were then taken on each specimen before the mechanical testing.
-7 The specimen was put in testing position and centred between the loading platens.
-8 A rubber membrane was mounted on the specimen and the devices for measuring axial and circumferential deformations were attached to the specimen on top of the rubber membrane.
-9 The core on each LVDT was adjusted by means of a set screw to the right initial position.
+Step Activity 1 Digital photos were taken on each specimen before the mechanical testing.
+2 The specimen was put in testing position and centred between the loading platens.
+3 A rubber membrane was mounted on the specimen and the devices for measuring axial and circumferential deformations were attached to the specimen on top of the rubber membrane.
+4 The core on each LVDT was adjusted by means of a set screw to the right initial position.
 This was done so that the optimal range of the LVDTs can be used for the deformation measurement.
-10 The triaxial cell was closed and filled will oil whereby a cell pressure of 0.6 MPa is applied.
-11 The frame piston was brought down into contact with the specimen with a force corresponding to a deviatoric stress of 0.6 MPa.
+5 The triaxial cell was closed and filled will oil whereby a cell pressure of 0.6 MPa is applied.
+6 The frame piston was brought down into contact with the specimen with a force corresponding to a deviatoric stress of 0.6 MPa.
 The cell pressure was then raised to the specified level and at the same time keeping the deviatoric stress constant.
-12 The deformation measurement channels were zeroed in the test software.
-13 The loading was started and the initial loading rate was set to a radial strain rate of -0.025%/min.
+7 The deformation measurement channels were zeroed in the test software.
+8 The loading was started and the initial loading rate was set to a radial strain rate of -0.025% /min.
 The loading rate was increased after reaching the post-failure region.
 This was done in order to prevent the total time for the test to become too long.
-14 The test was stopped either manually when the test had proceeded large enough to see the post-failure behaviour, or after severe cracking had occurred and it was judged that very little residual axial loading capacity was left in the specimen.
-15 The oil pressure was brought down to zero and the oil was poured out of the cell.
-The cell was opened and the specimen is taken out.
-16 Digital photos were taken on each sample after the mechanical testing.
+9 The test was stopped either manually when the test had proceeded large enough to see the post-failure behaviour, or after severe cracking had occurred and it was judged that very little residual axial loading capacity was left in the specimen.
+10 The oil pressure was brought down to zero and the oil was poured out of the cell.
+The cell was opened and the specimen taken out.
+11 Digital photos were taken on each specimen after the mechanical testing.